lynnlangit/architects-who-code/Kata-2024/ADRs/ADR-1A-data-volumes.md

 ## Decision:

-We compared features of several databases.
-See summary table below.
+We compared features of several NoSQL (in memory) databases and also queing libraries.
+See summary table of potential NoSQL databases below.
+We decided to use RabbitMQ for HOT storage (rather than an in-memory database) along with MySQL for long-term storage.
+See services ADRs for details.

 <img src="../images/compare-db.png" width=800>